Rossignol Taipan Review And Buying Advice

 Pipe: Really impressive for a board with a flex like this.
 The grip between the feet is pretty good and we all had fun in the 18′ and 22′ pipes we rode in.
 Good times.

-Maybe we are just overly stoked on the Taipan because we new the low price tag when we tried it and expected what you normally get for this price.
-The bottom line is this is just a fun all around board that gives you a lot more than you would expect for the price.
+Maybe we are just overly stoked on the Taipan because of the low price tag but the bottom line is this is just a fun all around board that gives you a lot more than you would expect for the price.
 If you truly want to do almost everything and can only afford one board this is a great choice.

 paid nothing and works better than my super cool lib tech lando phoenix (157 mw).